lauranesuard/ToxiScan/README.md

 ```

 ## Usage 🚀
+ToxiScan provides functions to retrieve molecular data, detect toxicophores, compute toxicity scores, and visualize molecules in 2D and 3D.
+For a complete example with code and visualizations, refer to the [project notebook](notebooks/report.ipynb).

 ## Interface 🌐
 ToxiScan comes with a **Streamlit app** that provides an interactive interface to analyze any molecule visually.